mpv-player/mpv/DOCS/man/input.rst

     of the libass library linked to mpv.

 ``options/<name>`` (RW)
-    Read-only access to value of option ``--<name>``.
+    The value of option ``--<name>``.
 Most options can be changed at runtime by writing to this property.
 Note that many options require reloading the file for changes to take effect.
 If there is an equivalent property, prefer setting the property instead.

     There shouldn't be any reason to access ``options/<name>`` instead of ``<name>``, except in situations in which the properties have different